kodadot/unique/README.md

 ### Dev hacks (FAQ) 🦇

-For the ease of development we use [just](https://github.com/casey/just) and we recommend to use it.
+We use [just](https://github.com/casey/just), and we recommend using it.

 **1. How can I turn off the indexer properly?**